dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/snowflake.md

 You can also decrease the suspend time for your warehouse to 1 minute (**Admin**/**Warehouses** in Snowflake UI)

 ### Authentication types
-Snowflake destination accepts two authentication type
+Snowflake destination accepts three authentication types
 - password authentication
 - [key pair authentication](https://docs.snowflake.com/en/user-guide/key-pair-auth)